JasonXu314/web-socket/README.md

 ## Usage Notes:

--   Each message must have a type property, which is litstened to in the `on` method
+-   Each message (both outgoing and incoming) must have a type property, which is litstened to in the `on` method
--   If using typescript, each message's key in the message map must match the type property of the message
+-   If using typescript, each message's key in the message type map must match the type property of the message
+-   This package is designed to be paired with the [server-sockets](https://npmjs.org/packages/@nano-utils/server-sockets) library on the backend, but any server that sends messages in json format with type properties will work